BrainJS/brain.js/README.md

 ```

 By default `brain` uses one hidden layer with size proportionate to the size of the input array.

-#### learningRate
-The learning rate is a parameter that influences how quickly the network trains.
-It's a number from `0` to `1`.
-If the learning rate is close to `0` it will take longer to train.
-If the learning rate is closer to `1` it will train faster but it's in danger of training to a local minimum and performing badly on new data.
-The default learning rate is `0.3`.

 ## Bayesian classifier